 xSim – The Extreme-scale Simulator

 The path to exascale high-performance computing (HPC) poses several challenges related to power, performance, resilience, productivity, programmability, data movement, and data management.
-Investigating the performance of parallel applications at scale on future architectures and the performance impact of different architecture choices is an important component of HPC hardware/software co-design.
-Without having access to future architectures at scale, simulation approaches provide an alternative for estimating parallel application performance on potential architecture choices.
+Investigating the performance and resilience of parallel applications at scale on future architectures and the performance and resilience impact of different architecture choices is an important component of HPC hardware/software co-design.
+Without having access to future architectures at scale, simulation approaches provide an alternative for estimating parallel application performance and resilience on potential architecture choices.
 As highly accurate simulations are extremely slow and less scalable, different solution paths exist to trade-off simulation accuracy in order to gain simulation performance and scalability.

-Newly developed features for xSim permit the injection of MPI process failures, the propagation/detection/notification of such failures within the simulation, and their handling using application-level checkpoint/restart.
-These new capabilities enable the observation of application behavior and performance under failure within a simulated future-generation HPC system using the most common fault handling technique.
-Another newly added feature offers user-level failure mitigation (ULFM) extensions at the simulated MPI layer to support algorithm-based fault tolerance (ABFT).
-The solution permits investigating performance under failure and failure handling of ABFT solutions using the fault-tolerant MPI extensions proposed by the MPI Fault Tolerance Working Group.
-The newly enhanced xSim is the very first performance tool that supports ULFM and ABFT.
+xSim also permits the injection of MPI process failures, the propagation/detection/notification of such failures within the simulation, and their handling within the simulation using application-level checkpoint/restart.
+These capabilities enable the observation of application behavior and performance under failure within a simulated future-generation HPC system using the most common fault handling technique.
+Another feature provides user-level failure mitigation (ULFM) extensions at the simulated MPI layer to support algorithm-based fault tolerance (ABFT).
+This permits investigating performance under failure and failure handling of ABFT solutions using the fault-tolerant MPI extensions proposed by the MPI Fault Tolerance Working Group. xSim is the very first performance tool that supports ULFM and ABFT.

 Symbols: Abstract, Publication, Presentation, BibTeX Citation, DOI Link